Velocidex/velociraptor-docs/content/blog/2023/2023-02-13-release-notes-0.6.8/_index.md

 ---

-I am very excited to announce the latest Velociraptor release 0.6.8 is in release candidate status.
+I am very excited to announce the latest Velociraptor release 0.6.8 is now live.
 This release has been in the making for a few months now and has a lot of new features and bug fixes.

 In this post I will discuss some of the interesting new features.